-Infections of the skin occur most often as a secondary condition caused by other diseases.
-Frequently dogs with skin allergies develop skin infections, but dogs with hormonal imbalances and autoimmune illness can also develop skin infections.
+Skin infections occur most often as a secondary condition caused by other diseases.
+Frequently dogs with skin allergies develop skin infections, but dogs with hormonal imbalances and autoimmune illnesses can also develop skin infections.

 Some skin infection symptoms include itching, red skin, flakey skin, open sores, bleeding sores, and constant rubbing against surfaces to “scratch.”